jsactor/ams/README.md

 ## Installation

-- Download the files form [Git repository](https://github.com/jsactor/ams).
+- Download the files form [Github repository](https://github.com/jsactor/ams).
 - Install latest [HAPI](https://www.npmjs.com/package/@hapi/hapi).
 Tested with versions 18 and 19.
 - NPM will find HAPI module vulnerabilities which cannot be resolved at this time but it should not affect your local installation.
 - Update [Mustache.js](https://github.com/janl/mustache.js/) and [Datatables](https://datatables.net/) if required.